By LaRachelle Smith, Managing Director

 Some of these necessary skills are communication and collaboration which require the ability to manage emotions for not only oneself, but others.
 What’s more, professionals already in the workplace have reported these competencies are lacking among our recent graduates.
 Finding the right resources to develop the aptitude for empathy is the new normal for educators, counselors, coaches, and parents.
 Our future depends on it.

-Contact us for a consultation to explore how we can customize a training program to meet your specific needs.
+Contact us for a consultation to explore how we can customize a training program for social and emotional learning activities to meet your specific needs.